s70f/Simple-Key-Logger/README.md

  - [ ] Log punctuation keys like ",.?;=+"
  - [ ] Log what window the user is typing on
  - [ ] Instead of logging backspace as " [backspace] ", actually delete the letters the user backspaced for easier-to-read logging.

+## About
+This project was created in 5 hours with a beginner understanding of C++ using many resources to help.